yafifaisal/payment-automation-project/README.md

 # payment-automation-project
-# payment-automation  Payment-Automation is project of UI automation framework covering the payment scenario of https://demo.midtrans.com/ website.
+Payment-Automation-Project is a project of UI automation framework covering the payment scenario of https://demo.midtrans.com/ website.
 The project is built using Selenium Webdriver with Java and TestNG.